Annie (1999 film): Release

 Annie premiered as part of The Wonderful World of Disney on ABC on November 7, 1999.
 After its premiere on ABC, the film aired on cable channels such as ABC Family, Starz, and the Hallmark Channel.

 Home media

-Annie was released on VHS on December 14, 1999 and on DVD on January 24, 2000 by Walt Disney Studios Home Entertainment.
+Annie was released on VHS on December 14, 1999 and on DVD on January 24, 2000 by Buena Vista Home Entertainment.
 The film has not been released on Blu-ray but was available to stream on Disney+ for a limited time.

 Reception

+Critical response

+This film received positive reviews from critics, with praise going toward its casting and for being closer to the stage production than the 1982 film.

+Ratings

 The program proved to be popular during its initial airing, with an estimated 26.3 million viewers, making it the second-most-watched Disney movie ever to air on ABC behind Cinderella (1997).
-This film was praised for its casting and for being closer to the stage production than the 1982 film.
+It was also the second most-watched program during the week of its premiere, behind the television series E.R. on NBC.